About this Install Guide

 Java is a high-level, object-oriented programming language first released by Sun Microsystems in 1995.

-Below are some of the common methods to install Java.
-This includes both the Java runtime environment (JRE), which is used to run Java applications and the Java development kit (JDK) which is used to create Java applications.
+Java is available for Arm Linux.
+In this guide, you’ll learn different ways to install Java on Arm Linux distributions.
+This includes both the Java runtime environment (JRE), which is used to run Java applications, and the Java Development Kit (JDK), which is used to create Java applications.

 Install Java using the Linux package manager